5antelope/H-Pipe/doc/proposal.md

 \- Lei Sun, Yang Wu

 ### SUMMARY
-We are going to create optimized implementations of *Spatial transformer networks* on heterogeneous platforms with [Halide](http://halide-lang.org/).
+We are going to find the optimal implementations of *Spatial transformer networks* on heterogeneous platforms with both [Halide](http://halide-lang.org/) and our manually-tuned implementation.
 Embedded our transformer to a CNN graphic pipeline, and compare/analyse performance on the tasks like LeNet-5 or maybe other open datasets.

 ### BACKGROUND
 The traditional CNN limited by the lack of ability to be spatially invariant to the input data